 top of page

-What Is Consumer Research and Why Is It Important for Startups?
+What Is Customer Research and Why Is It Important for Startups?

 At the heart of your business is your customer, and to grow and scale you’re going to need to get to know them really, really well.
-Businesses get to know their customers better by conducting consumer research, also known as customer research.
+Businesses get to know their customers better by conducting customer research.

-Here we cover everything you need to know about consumer research and the methods to conduct it, and how it all ties together with customer segmentation and buyer personas.
+Here we cover everything you need to know about customer research and the methods to conduct it, and how it all ties together with customer segmentation and buyer personas.

-Consumer research is the practice of identifying the preferences, attitudes, motivations, and buying behavior of the targeted customer.
-Using a variety of customer research methods to gather this information, shared traits among the different customer groups are identified and categorized into customer segments and buyer personas, which are then used to create marketing campaigns targeting a specific segment or persona.
+Customer research is the practice of identifying the preferences, attitudes, motivations, and buying behavior of the targeted buyer.
+Using a variety of consumer research methods to gather this information, shared traits among the different customer groups are identified and categorized into customer segments and buyer personas, which are then used to create targeted marketing campaigns.

 What is a customer segment?

-A customer segment, also called a consumer segment, is a group of individuals who share specific traits relevant to marketing, such as age, location, gender, spending habits, and interests.
+A customer segment is a group of individuals who share specific traits relevant to marketing, such as age, location, gender, spending habits, and interests.
 The purpose of a customer segment is to provide a better understanding of how different groups of customers make purchasing decisions, and to allow marketing efforts to be more targeted and better tailored to those distinct groups.

 What is a buyer persona?

-A buyer persona, also called a customer persona, is a research-based profile constructed from the analysis of real customers.
-A buyer persona is more than just a detailed description of your target customer; it’s build from the words of actual customers and provides in depth insight into who they are, what they value, and what their motivations are.
+A buyer or customer persona is a research-based profile constructed by analyzing real customers.
+A buyer persona is more than just a detailed description of your target customer; it’s built from the words of actual customers and provides in depth insight into who they are, what they value, and what their motivations are.

 consumer research methods